Acceptance And Commitment Therapy (ACT) For One’s Thoughts & Values

 A meaningful life occurs when one behaves in a valued direction, according to their core beliefs.

-Cognitive defusion is necessary to avoid cognitive entanglement, or confusing one’s thoughts with one’s identity.
+Cognitive defusion is necessary to avoid cognitive entanglement or confusing one’s thoughts with one’s identity.

-Mindful change occurs when we’re aware of the present moment, rather than focusing on the past or future.
+Acceptance and commitment therapy believes that mindful change occurs when we’re aware of the present moment, rather than focusing on the past or future.

-It’s important to accept one’s thoughts and feelings without being controlled by them or resisting them.
+In this therapy, it’s important to accept one’s thoughts and feelings without being controlled by them or resisting them.

 Who are good candidates for acceptance and commitment therapy?